mihalw28/fitness_app/README.md

 #### Main goals to accomplish:
 1. [x] Firstly I had an idea of deploying app on Heroku, but that idea is not alive now.
-Foremost it's necessary to create API endpoints for scrapping gym website using AWS Lambda. ~~I will try to deploy the whole app using serverless technology (@ AWS Λ); both scrapping module and web app module.~~ AWS Lambda connected to DB instance within VPC generates high costs, so this idea has been dropped.
+Foremost it's necessary to create API endpoints for scrapping gym website using AWS Lambda.
+AWS Lambda connected to DB instance within VPC generates high costs, so this idea has been dropped.
 Scrapping module is placed within the main app.
 2. [x] Tests.
-I'm currently improving this skill.
-Some tests have been added recently.
 3. [ ] Replace some app modules with Lambda functions and add new ones.
 4. [x] Create API endpoints to handle HTTP requests - API Gateway.
 5. [ ] Create complete REST API.